 About Dr Charlotte Grant

-Dr Charlotte Grant is a Senior Lecturer in English.
-She studied English at Trinity Hall Cambridge, where she also did her Phd on Eighteenth-Century literature and visual culture following a Masters in Art History at the Courtauld Institute, University of London.
+Dr Charlotte Grant is a Associate Professor in English.
+She studied English at Trinity Hall Cambridge, where she also did her PhD on Eighteenth-Century literature and visual culture following a Masters in Art History at the Courtauld Institute, University of London.
 She joined the New College of the Humanities as a founding member in 2011.

 PhD in English, University of Cambridge (1995)